Record-setting $11 million home hits market in Outer Banks

 COROLLA, N.C.
-(WNCN) – A record-setting $11 million house hit the market in the Outer Banks last week, according to an announcement from Melanie Day with Keller Williams Realty.
+(WNCN) – A record-setting $11 million house hit the market on North Carolina’s Outer Banks last week.

 Inside, the house has nine bedrooms — each with its own en-suite bathroom — spread across three floors.
 The living area is an open concept centered around an expansive great room with windows that overlook the ocean, a news release described.